nalgeon/tryxinyminutes/try/ripgrep/index.md

 -   literal string `status`,
 -   followed by any number of whitespace characters,
--   followed by any number of "word" characters (e.g., letters).
+-   followed by any number of "word" characters (e.g. letters).

 We put the `\w+` in a "capturing group" (indicated by parentheses) so that we can reference it later in our replacement string.
 For example: